-We will continue to maintain a disciplined acquisition strategy: if a potential investment is not in line with the Company's investment objective or is otherwise not in the interests of shareholders then we will not invest.
-We are already of a sufficient size where shareholders are benefitting from economies of scale, and net cash generation from our current portfolio meets our long term financial objectives.
+The executive management continues to maintain a disciplined acquisition strategy: if a potential investment is not in line with the Company's investment objectives, or is otherwise not in the interests of shareholders, then we will not invest.

-With our strong cash flow and robust dividend cover, we continue to have confidence in meeting our objectives of dividend growth in line with RPI and capital preservation in real terms.
+With our strong cashflow and robust dividend cover, coupled with our disciplined approach, we are confident in our ability to continue to meet the objectives of dividend growth in line with RPI and capital preservation in real terms.